Top of the page

-Your blood glucose level may drop very low toward the end of the glucose test.
+Your blood glucose level may drop very low toward the end of the test.
 If this happens, you may feel weak, hungry, and restless.
 Tell your doctor if you have these symptoms.
 The test usually will be stopped.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd